 What’s more, most of the activities are kid-friendly, most are cheap, and some of them are free too, making it an easier choice for you to take your family for a weekend getaway or holiday to this fantastic destination.

-Here’s a list of exciting things to do in Owatonna MN.
+Here’s a list of exciting things to do in Owatonna, Minnesota.

-- 1. Take a Tour to Kaplan’s Woods Park
+1. Take a Tour of Kaplan’s Woods Park

 Whether you like hiking trails, biking, or trail running, Kaplan’s Woods Park has all you need to engage in such activities.
 It has seven miles of trails with easy, intermediate, dirt, and hilly terrains allowing visitors to enjoy hiking and running based on their skill level.